 In compliance with the U.S. Environmental Protection Agency (EPA) Asbestos Hazard 65556 Emergency Response Act (AHERA), in the fall of 1988 the District performed inspections of each of the school buildings for asbestos-containing building materials.
 The inspection findings and asbestos management plans have been on file in each school office since that time.
 The EPA requires the District to perform re-inspections of the asbestos materials every three years and semi-annual inspections each year to ensure that all asbestos materials are contained in good condition.
-During the month of January 2020, an accredited asbestos inspector performed the three-year re-inspections of the Elementary and Middle Schools.
-The semi-annual inspections of the Elementary and Middle Schools will be conducted in July 2020 and January 2021.
-The three-year re-inspections and the semi-annual inspections of the Middle and Elementary Schools found all asbestos-contained materials to be in good condition and will continue to be managed in place as recommended by the District accredited management planner.
+During the month of January 2020, an accredited asbestos inspector performed the three-year re-inspections of the Elementary and Middle Schools will be conducted in July 2020 and January 2021.
+The semi-annual inspections and the semi-annual inspections of the Middle and Elementary Schools found all asbestos-contained materials to be in good condition and will continue to be managed in place as recommended by the District accredited management planner.
 Interested persons are invited to call the Supervisor of Buildings and Grounds at 609-628-3500 ext.
 2365 to review or discuss the management plans.